OptikaFX/OptikaFX-2D-Documentation/README.md

 > [!IMPORTANT]
 > **OptikaFX 2D is currently under review by Unity.**
 > This package has been submitted and is awaiting official release on the Unity Asset Store.
-The source code and shader graphs are **not** included in this repository.
+The source code and shaders are **not** included in this repository.
 This page serves strictly as the official documentation and setup guide for future buyers.
 >
-> * 🕹️ **Want to test it?** Play the <a href="https://optikafx.itch.io/optikafx-2d" target="_blank"> Sample Scene on Itch.io</a>
+> * 🕹️ **Want to see it in action?** Play the <a href="https://optikafx.itch.io/optikafx-2d" target="_blank"> Sample Scene on Itch.io</a>

 > * 📢 **Stay Tuned:** Follow this repository or watch for updates to be notified immediately when the asset goes live with its launch discount!